llendway/github_in_R_RLadies_Balt/slides_DC.md

 ---
 title: "Using Git and Github in RStudio"
-subtitle: "A Hands-on Session with R Ladies Baltimore"
+subtitle: "A Hands-on Session with R Ladies DC"
 author: "Lisa Lendway, PhD"
 output:
   ioslides_presentation: